Meet the Governors

 Pauline Campbell – Co-opted Governor

-Pauline became a Co-opted Governor for Nexus School in December 2020 and has joined the Curriculum and Learning Committee.
-She is looking forward to working with Governor colleagues and School Leaders to ensure that every child, and their family, at Nexus will have the have the best opportunities and outcomes.
+Pauline became a Co-opted Governor for Nexus School in December 2020 and is Chair of the Curriculum and Learning Committee.
+She brings a wealth of experience to support Governor colleagues and School Leaders to ensure that every child, and their family, at Nexus will have the have the best opportunities and outcomes.

 Prior to retiring Pauline was a Qualified Teacher, initially working in the mainstream primary sector, but soon moved to special education.
 Pauline has worked with children and young people with complex disabilities across all age phases.
 For many years she worked for a London borough, as a member of a team working with colleagues in Health and Social Care, supporting young people, their families and schools to develop practical skills and strategies to improve outcomes.
 She had a particular interest in developing understanding and supporting students with Autism.
 Pauline is committed to promoting creative attitudes and ideas that result in positive, and meaningful, opportunities for all young people.